pkgcraft/pkgcraft.github.io/content/about/_index.md

 targeting Gentoo has been done by singular teams regardless of implementation language.
 Those "teams" have changed over time, but rarely are there multiple developers doing large, sustained amounts of work on the same project.
-In short, my response to the steep learning curve is that pkgcraft aims to provide bindings for "easier" languages that may be used to avoid rust-based development.
+In short, pkgcraft's response to the steep learning curve is that it aims to provide bindings for "easier" languages that may be used to avoid rust-based development.

 # Project goals